Lancaster House Treaties: International security

 France and UK agreed that they would pursue closer co-operation across the board between NATO and the EU, and a lasting partnership between NATO and Russia based on practical co-operation and reciprocity.

 34th Franco-British Summit

-A follow up meeting occurred on 3 March 2016, with further pledges on counter terrorism, military defence, civil nuclear work and migration.
+A follow-up meeting occurred on 3 March 2016, with further pledges on counter terrorism, military defence, civil nuclear work and migration.

+37th Franco-British Summit and fifteeneth anniversary modernisation

+The 37th Franco-British Summit, held in London over 8-10 July 2025, saw a further refresh of the Treaties.
+For the fifteenth anniversary of the original signing French President Emmanuel Macron and British Prime Minister Keir Starmer released a declaration on modernising the treaties to 'reboot, modernise and build upon our bilateral defence and security relationship, including under the Lancaster House Treaties, in order to effect a generational shift in both our bilateral cooperation and our joint contribution to the defence of Europe'.

+The modernisation consisted of, a strengthened nuclear coordination agreement, the rebranding of the Combined Expeditionary Force (CJEF) as the Combined Joint Force (CJF), a new 'entente industrielle' focused on complex weapons collaboration, new cooperation in every domain including Space and Cyber, as well as enhanced communication and personnel exchange.

 Relationship to European Union Defence Policy

 Several lines of the treaties allude to the European Union's Common Security and Defence Policy.

 Through the treaties, the parties agree that they are "reaffirming their commitment to supporting the role of the EU's Common Security and Defence Policy".
 The parties agree to deploy together in theatres agreed under the auspices of EU Common Defence and Security Policy.
 The parties also agree that the treaties "ensure their support for action in the European Union under the Common Security and Defence Policy".

 However the treaties are bilateral between the UK and France and do not have a formal link with the European Union's Common Security and Defence Policy.
 Although the treaties mention close defence industrial cooperation, they do not directly mention the European Defence Agency or EU defence industrial programmes and directives which are included under the auspices of the EU's Common Security and Defence Policy because many of these were not initiated until after the treaties were signed.
 For example, the treaties do not make reference to the Lisbon Treaty’s Permanent Structured Cooperation programme which was not instituted until 2017.